 Most energy retailers send bills in the post, or via email, every quarter (sometimes more regularly for your gas supply).
 The information on a typical bill can include confusing terms and jargon.
 The key parts of your energy bill are listed below.

-Here's what you should check to make sure your energy bill is accurate
+What you should check to make sure your energy bill is accurate:

-- The meter readings that have been used to calculate the amount of energy you've used during the billing period (measured in kilowatt hours or kWh for electricity and megajoules or MJ for gas).
+- the meter readings that have been used to calculate the amount of energy you've used during the billing period (measured in kilowatt hours or kWh for electricity and megajoules or MJ for gas).
 If your bill is based on an estimate of how much you’ve used, this should be clearly marked on the bill.
 Please note that start/end date meter readings may not be applicable for all customer bills

-- any amount credited to your account as part of a rebate, concession, etc.
+- any amount credited to your account as part of a rebate or concession.

-If you have any questions or concerns, you energy retailer's customer service number should be included on your bill.
-Your bill should also show your customer account or reference number, which you can quote when you contact your energy retailer.
+If you have any questions or concerns you energy retailer's customer service number should be included on your bill.
+Your bill should also show your customer account or reference number, which you may need to quote when you contact your energy retailer.